200+ English Idioms with Examples and Quiz [Free PDF]

 It is comparatively easier to remember words unlike idioms because idioms (phrases) contain 3 or more words.
 And, remembering a chain of words and then speaking them in the correct sequence is not easy.
 But, one thing you can do is to repeat the idiom and its meaning a few times loudly and then use it in 2 to 3 different sentences.

 Idioms are used as figurative language, i.e. the use of words imaginatively and unusually.
-Take a look at more idioms with examples.
+If you want to know some interesting idioms and phrases in English, check out the list given below:

 1. In for a penny, in for a pound